healthpotatoes/healthpotatoes/README.md

 # Health Potatoes

 One potato... two.
-Health potatoes is a fitness app created with React Native
+Health potatoes is a fitness app created with React Native for ios and Android mobile applications.